The Clerk of the Circuit Court & Comptroller is an Elected Constitutional Officer & Independent Custodian of the Court Record

 Duties assigned to the Office are: Clerk of the Circuit and County Courts; Clerk and Accountant of the Board for County Commissioners; Recorder of Deeds; Custodian of County Funds/County Treasurer; and County Auditor/ Comptroller.

-Over the years the Clerk has assumed more than 1,000 individual statutory duties as delegated by the Florida Legislature.
+Over the years, the Clerk has assumed nearly 1,000 individual statutory duties as delegated by the Florida Legislature.
 These duties affect the rights and property of all Pinellas County citizens.
 The Florida constitution and statutes require that the Clerk:

 The current Pinellas County Clerk of the Circuit Court, Ken Burke, was sworn in January 4, 2005.